matouseef93/Git-commands/Git-tutorial.md

 ```bash
 git commit -m "I have improved my Git level!"
 ```
-*Tips and tricks: You can do `$ git commit -a -m = "I have improved my Git level!"`, this also uploads files marked as modified, without having to re-do `git add`*.
+*Tips and tricks: You can do `$ git commit -a -m = "I have improved my git level!"`, this also uploads files marked as modified, without having to re-do `git add`*.

 7. Finally you have to upload the changes to the global repository.
 In order to do this, the administrator has to give you permission.
 You are going to push to branch `main`, which is the initial branch available when the repo is created.
 ```bash